ATLauncher/ATLauncher/README.md

 To get started with the code and plug in your own data, you need to edit the `/src/main/java/com/atlauncher/constants/Constants.java` file.

-By using this source code you don't get permissions to use our CDN/files/assets/modpacks.
+By using this source code you don't get permission to use our CDN/files/assets/modpacks.
 See the License section at the bottom for more.

-Most of of them should be self explanatory, if not please stop by our [Discord](https://atl.pw/discord) and ask in the `#development` channel if you need help understanding any of the values.
+Most of them should be self-explanatory, if not please stop by our [Discord](https://atl.pw/discord) and ask in the `#development` channel if you need help understanding any of the values.

 A couple values in the constants file are specific for ATLauncher and shouldn't be used in any forks.
 These are the